jurguenb/website/content/authors/admin/_index.md

 - Visitors
 ---

+I am a costa rican engineer; now working as data specialist.
+Also, I am part of a growing data science community in Costa Rica; if you want to know more, go to [Grupo DABIA](https://www.grupodabia.com/).

-I am a costa rican engineer.
-This site will be hosting some academic opinions about data science, business analytics, and personal experiences of my journey in life.
+This site will be hosting ideas, projects and other elements regarding my academic-professional interests, and my journey in life.

-My mother tongue is Spanish, so this is also an opportunity to practice my English writing skills.